 We all start off as a beginner or a new graduate or an intern, we start at the bottom of the food chain (Corporate Ladder).
 That is where we all start, and then over time as our skills improve so do our positions, and so does our career.

-Right from the beginning I had help.
-I learnt from the wisdom & experience of numerous people I encountered during my 1 year Training for the marathon.
-It started with Steve (The Store Manager), then Peter (The Clinic Instructor), my running buddies and the support group I encountered.
+Right from the beginning, I had help.
+I learned from the wisdom & experience of numerous people I encountered during my 1-year Training for the marathon.
+It started with Steve (The Store Manager), then Peter (The Clinic Instructor), my running buddies, and the support group I encountered.

-Another advantaged was the accountability factor.
-If I missed a workout, folks in the group would ask me “Nissar,we didn’t see you on Wednesday, what happened?”.
+Another advantage was the accountability factor.
+If I missed a workout, folks in the group would ask me “Nissar, we didn’t see you on Wednesday, what happened?”.

 Ouch!!
 That Hurt!
-I did not know want to let my group down.
+I did not know to want to let my group down.
 Nobody does.